 - 1 Only transfer important extensions:

 Then you may ask, where is the downside?

 Retailers who missed on the key factors while migration, almost lost the cream audience and also faced revenue dropping of about millions of dollars.

-With the last date (June’20) being announced for the official support to Magento 1, popular eCommerce merchants are in dilemma of how to migrate Magento 1 to Magento 2 without incurring the traffic loss?
+With the last date (June’20) being announced for the official support to Magento 1, popular eCommerce merchants are in a dilemma of how to migrate Magento 1 to Magento 2 without incurring traffic loss?

 The question arises because recently, many eCommerce store owners are experiencing the loss of SEO traffic after migration.
 We are sure, you do not want to face the same!